 Microsoft introduced Desktop Slideshow feature with Windows 7 OS, and the feature is present in the latest Windows 10 as well.
 As all of you know, Desktop Slideshow feature lets you have a slide show of your favorite wallpapers.
 The feature supports the changing of the desktop wallpaper at intervals ranging from 10 seconds to 1 day.

-Hundreds of theme packs (set of wallpapers) are also available as a free download from Windows personalization gallery.
+Hundreds of theme packs (set of wallpapers) are also available as a free download from the Windows personalization gallery and Windows 10 Store.
 The only problem with the feature is that you need to manually right-click on the desktop and then click Next desktop background option to switch to the next background in the slideshow.

 Sure, you can set the interval in Personalization window (not present in Windows 10) but wouldn’t it be nice if there was a shortcut to quickly switch to the next background in the pipeline, without having to open the desktop context menu.